 Welcome to Audley Clevedon retirement village.
 This 23-acre estate and gardens nestle amongst the glorious Yorkshire Dales in the village of Ben Rhydding, just two miles from the beautiful spa town of Ilkley.

 At the centre you will find Clevedon House.
 What was once a Victorian schoolhouse for boys is now the carefully restored centrepiece building of Clevedon retirement village, re-built stone by stone to house the acclaimed Clevedon Restaurant, the bistro, lounge/library, swimming pool and health & wellbeing centre as well as luxury apartments.

 Step outside and you will discover a development of over 90 new apartments.
 Each home has been designed to the highest standard, many with views over the spectacular Wharfe Valley - boasting a variety of rare wildlife.

-The plans for the last phase of apartments and cottages, Wharfedale Grange, and the final stunning new apartments in Conyers View, are now available to view.
+The plans for the last phase of apartments and cottages, Wharfedale Grange, and the final stunning new apartments in Conyers View, are available to view.

 In order to help make moving as stress-free as possible, Part Exchange and other services are available on all our properties, click here to find out more.